2021 Stanley Cup playoffs: Stanley Cup semifinals

 Note: All teams advancing from the second round into the semifinals were reseeded based on the final League standings.

 This was the first time since 1981 that this round was not contested as conference finals.
 Due to the league using an intra-divisional schedule during the regular season, none of the participants in the Stanley Cup semifinals played each other during this year's regular season.
-The last time this occurred was in 1924 when the Stanley Cup was contested by the champions of the NHL, PCHA and WCHL.
+The last time this occurred was in 1924 when the Stanley Cup was contested by the champions of the NHL, PCHA, and WCHL.

 (1) Vegas Golden Knights vs. (4) Montreal Canadiens

 This was the first playoff meeting between these two teams.
-This was Vegas' second consecutive semifinals/conference finals appearance and third within their four seasons of play.
+This was Vegas' second consecutive semifinals/conference finals appearance and third within their first four seasons of play.
 Vegas lost the previous year's Western Conference final in five games to the Dallas Stars.
 Montreal made their eighth Semifinals/Conference finals appearance since the league began using a 16-team or greater playoff format in 1980.
 Their most recent semifinals/conference finals appearance was in the 2014 Eastern Conference final, which they lost to the New York Rangers in six games.